 Where you live

 Pet insurance companies also consider the cost of vet care in your area.
 If you live in a state where vet costs are higher, you'll have higher premiums across the board.
-Additionally, urban areas generally have higher vet costs than more remote areas, due to the higher cost in cities of rent and other expenses — which vets and other pet providers pass along to their patients.
+Additionally, urban areas generally have higher vet costs than more remote areas.
+This is due to the higher operating costs in cities, such as rent and staffing — which can make veterinary care more expensive than in rural areas.

 Pet insurance pros and cons